Insurance for the people

 Find a plan for

-74 million Americans do not have any dental insurance¹, yet many adults are fortunate enough to be covered by not just one, but two or more dental insurance policies.
+Nearly 25% of Americans do not have any dental insurance¹, yet many adults are fortunate enough to be covered by not just one, but by two or more dental insurance policies.
 Though dual dental coverage isn’t very common, it most often occurs when two spouses both receive dental benefits from their employer.

-Dual coverage allows a person to access both insurance plans to cover their dental claim costs.
-However, dual coverage is not double coverage.
-If each of your plans cover two cleanings a year, you will only be covered for two cleanings a year – not four.
-If each of your plans cover preventive care at 100%, you will not have to pay anything out of pocket for the procedure, but you won’t get any extra money put in your pocket either.
-If each of your plans cover major procedures at 50%, they won’t be covered 100% (though in total, your insurance companies may pay out more than 50% in the end.)
+Dual coverage allows a person to access both insurance plans to help cover their dental claim costs.
+However, dual coverage is not double insurance coverage.
+If each of your plans covers two cleanings a year, you will only be covered for two cleanings a year—not four.
+If each of your plans covers preventive care at 100%, you will not have to pay anything out of pocket for the procedure, but you won’t get any extra money put in your pocket either.
+If each of your plans covers major procedures up to 50%, they won’t be covered 100% (though in total, your insurance companies may pay out more than 50% in the end.)

-When you are covered by two or more dental insurance plans, you’ll need to designate one insurance plan as your primary plan and one as your secondary plan.
+When someone is covered by two dental insurance plans one is typically designated as your primary plan and the other as your secondary plan.

 Your primary plan is the plan that will pay out benefits first.
 Generally, the plan that covers you as the primary account holder will be the primary plan, while the plan which covers you as a dependent will be your secondary plan.

-If you are a primary account holder in more than one plan, such as a plan through your employer and a retirement plan, choose the employer-sponsored plan as your primary plan.
-If you have plans provided by more than one employer, choose the plan that is covered you the longest as the primary plan.
-If you have dental coverage under both a medical and a dental plan, the medical plan is primary.
+If you are a primary account holder in more than one plan, such as a plan through your employer and a retirement plan, the employer-sponsored plan typically should be your primary plan.
+If you have plans provided by more than one employer, the plan that is covered you the longest typically is the primary plan.
+If you have dental coverage under both a medical and a dental plan, the medical plan typically is primary.